outdreamer/notes/topics/science/kidney_function.md

 		- fucoidan from bladderwrack
 		- salvia

-	- if you want to add as few supplements as possible while maximizing benefits, Id add arginine & coq10
+	- if you want to add as few supplements as possible while maximizing benefits, Id add arginine, & coq10 & a omega 3-6-9 supplement like fish oil

+	- regulate your blood pressure or your kidneys wont be able to heal

+	- risk of cardiovascular events was increased in both the group with the highest & lowest protein intake

+	- avoid excessive oxalates (collagen), which can lead to conditions like hypercalcemia

+	- keep your cholesterol low
+		- cholesterol-lowering supplements
+		  - plant sterols
+		  - beta-glucans
+		  - bergamot orange
+		  - garlic
+		  - lycopene
+		  - glucomannan
+		  - green tea polyphenols
+		  - olive leaf extracts
+		  - red yeast rice

 - key questions